thoughtworks-jumpstart/guides/docs/backend-web-development/security-jwt.md

 We have been using this term a few times above.
 What exactly is this thing?
 Why do we need it?
 This is one algorithm that converts binary data (or text data) into a format that can be carried in HTTP request URL or headers.

 According to the specification of HTTP protocol, there are certain characters (such as + and =) that are not allowed to apppar as part of URL or request/response header.
+Both characters have a special meaning in the URI address: “+” is interpreted as space, while “=” is used to send data via query string as “key=value” pair.

-On the other hand, people usually include JWT tokens as part of their HTTP requests (as we will show below), so it's important to make sure JWT token value do not contain those forbidden characters.
+On the other hand, people often include JWT tokens as part of their HTTP requests (as we will show below), so it's important to make sure JWT token value do not contain those forbidden characters.

 People created this base64url encoding scheme for this purpose.